#include <TCLProcessor.h>

 Parses either pString

-as a boolean value.
+or rString as a boolean value.
 The result

-is stored in boolean pointed to by pBoolean
+is stored in boolean pointed to by pBoolean.

 TCL_OK